projectNEWM/newm-market/README.md

 Following these steps will properly set up the marketplace contracts.
 Test by running `02_updateReferenceData.sh` inside the reference folder.
 The transaction should be able to validate and submit on-chain.

-# Batcher Configuration

-This section is dedicated to setting up a batcher, as it requires locking up a complete set of band tokens and creating a few vault UTxOs.

 ## NEWM Monster Band Lock Up

 Locking a band requires having one of each token prefix from the two policy ids below.